astorlucas/selenium-practice/README.md

 # selenium-practice
-This is a repo of contents from TAU automation-selenium I used it as practice
+This is a repo of contents from TAU automation-selenium I used it as practice.
+I'm going for the full Web UI automation path.